 Juried Competitions

 FOFA sponsors juried competitions (“concursos”) for young artists in a variety of media: ceramics, woodcarving, decorative painting of woodcarving, textiles, and “varios” (other classes of folk art, such as: sculptures created from tin, dried flowers, cornhusks and papier mâché; jewelry; and bone carving, to name a few).
-Four contests have taken place so far – in 2008, 2011, 2013, and 2016.
+Seven contests have taken place so far – in 2008, 2011, 2013, 2016, 2018, 2022, and 2025.
 An international panel of experts serves as jurors.
 The intensive promotional campaign that FOFA runs in collaboration with Oaxaca’s State Museum of Popular Art (Museo Estatal de Arte Popular Oaxaca, or MEAPO) -- both before and after the concursos -- encourages young artesanos to participate in our events.

 Museum Exhibitions

 FOFA organizes exhibitions at MEAPO that showcase the work of juried competition winners and recipients of honorable mention.
 There are typically 50-60 young artists represented in each exhibition.
-Over the course of 10 years, FOFA has recognized a total of 145 individual artesanos, some of whom have been honored multiple times.
+Over the course of 17 years, FOFA has recognized nearly 200 artesanos, some of whom have been honored multiple times.

 Educational Programs for the Artists